Music of Brazil: Funk carioca

 Singers such as Ludmilla and Anitta mixed funk carioca with pop and reggaeton, and their success propelled other funk carioca singers to adopt pop music in their repertoire.
-Thus a new generation of singers emerged, among them Valesca Popozuda, MC Biel and Melody.
+Thus a new generation of singers emerged, among them Valesca Popozuda, MC Biel, and Melody.
 The expansion of the genre in Brazil prompted singers of other styles to join the movement, such as Luan Santana, Banda Vingadora, Pabllo Vittar, Jhama, Gaby Amarantos, and Tiago Iorc.

+In general, Rio de Janeiro funk receives criticism from sectors of the society for its significantly more violent and sexist lyrics compared to North American gangsta rap, including the explicit sexual appeal of some of its subgenres.

+Funk automotivo

+Funk automativo is a subgenre of Brazilian funk, mislabeled as "Brazilian phonk" outside of Brazil.
+Phonk is often conflated with funk automotivo.
+The genre gained the nickname "Brazilian phonk" following its popularization and success on social media.
+Popular in Brazil, it combines phonk with local cultural elements.

 Hip-hop music

 In São Paulo and other places in the south of Brazil, in more urban areas, hip-hop music is very popular.
 They dress similarly to American rappers.

 Brazilian hip-hop is heavily associated with racial and economic issues in the country, where a lot of Afro-Brazilians live in economically disadvantaged communities, known in Brazil as favelas.
 São Paulo is where hip-hop began in the country, but it soon spread all over Brazil, and today, almost every big Brazilian city, including Rio de Janeiro, Salvador, Curitiba, Porto Alegre, Belo Horizonte, Recife and Brasília, has a hip hop scene.
 São Paulo has gained a strong, underground Brazilian rap scene since its emergence in the late 1980s with many independent labels forming for young rappers to establish themselves on.